-• Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget.

-- It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 2022/23 adjustment cash flow estimated that the municipality will have R242 million at year end. - the applied collection rate of 65% is maintained through out the year.
-As well as the cost containment measures are applied effectively as detailed in the recovery plan.
+- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 2022/23 adjustment cash flow estimated that the municipality will have R191 deficit million at year end.

-The following strategies will be implemented in order to improve the collection of revenue
+The following strategies will be implemented to improve the collection of revenue

-1. Improved meter reading through staff rotation and close monitoring, this will get us very close to getting all that we billed for, in revenue collected sourcing key resources and tools of trade.
-The (PPE) uniform, motor vehicles, etc. This motivates employees and have nothing else left to complain about.
-Prepaid metering will also contribute positively towards enhanced revenue collections
+- 1. Improved meter reading through staff rotation and close monitoring, this will get us very close to getting all that we billed for, in revenue collected - 2.
+Obtain 24 EPWP support workers and 5 motor vehicles will enable us to run disconnection district wide consistently every month.
+Currently, we are using a team of 10 employees to disconnect.
+Two vehicles will be received from Mr. Mthi on Friday, 20.05.2022 and that is greatly appreciated. - 3.
+Exercising control over all staff and observing the protocol within the section will pave a position contribution towards unity in revenue, thus enhanced revenue collection. - 4. sourcing key resources and tools of trade.
+The (PPE) uniform, motor vehicles, etc. This motivates employees and have nothing else left to complain about. - 5.
+Prepaid metering will also contribute positively towards enhanced revenue collections - 6. the above facilities and tools in place we intend disconnecting water supply from non-payers as from day 01 till the last day of the month. - All operating expenditure budgeted on table A4 has been budgeted to be settled in 2022/23. - The payments for 2024 and 2025 also include an amount for the long-term payment for UMngeni and DWA plans

-2. Obtain 24 EPWP support workers and 5 motor vehicles will enable us to run disconnection district wide consistently every month.
-Currently, we are using a team of 10 employees to disconnect in order to collect monies owed to our municipality.
-Two vehicles will be received from Mr. Mthi on Friday, 20.05.2022 and that is greatly appreciated.

-3. Exercising control over all staff and observing the protocol within the section will pave a position contribution towards unity in revenue, thus enhanced revenue collection.

-6. the above facilities and tools in place we intend disconnecting water supply from non-payers as from day 01 till the last day of the month.

-- All operating expenditure budgeted on table A4 has been budgeted to be settled in 2022/23. - Payment to creditors and suppliers includes an amount of R45,6 million which is budgeted to settle od debts per approved payment plans and further payments outstanding over 30 days.
-The total payments as projected on the statement of financial position are fully payable within the 2022/23 financial year.

-- An amount of R46 million will be channeled towards settling old debt in the 2023 financial year. - The payments for 2024 and 2025 also include an amount of R46 million for the long term payment for UMngeni and DWA plans